willbrasic/Asymmetric_Multi-Agent_Reinforcement_Learning_Pricing_Competition/README.md

   ### Description of Repository

-  The Repository contains three main folders: SARSA_Qlearning_Matlab, SARSA_Qlearning_C++_OOP, and SARSA_Qlearning_C++_Heat_Map.
+  The Repository contains three main folders: Logit_Equilibrium_MATLAB, SARSA_Qlearning_Matlab, SARSA_Qlearning_C++_OOP, and SARSA_Qlearning_C++_Heat_Map.

+  The Logit_Equilibrium_MATLAB folder contains code for finding the purely competitive and collusive outcomes when using a logit model of demand.
+  Such outcomes are found using fixed-point iteration.
+This folder is needed to run the MATLAB script outlined next.

   SARSA_Qlearning_Matlab contains the code SARSA_Qlearning_Base_Case.m  to
   replicate the baseline results in MATLAB as well as the plotting script